Points to Need for Awareness

 Of All IP Rights

 Recently, the Supreme Court handed down an important decision in ABC v.
-Aereo Inc. The decision was a copyright case, but highlights the interesting interplay between copyrights and patents that many companies may be unaware of.
+Aereo Inc. The case itself was a copyright dispute, however, the same also highlighted the interesting interplay between copyrights and patents that many companies may be unaware of.

 Briefly, the Supreme Court pronounced that Aereo violated broadcasters’ copyrights by selling programming online without paying licensing fees, and said it did so regardless of the nature of the cloud technology that it was using.
 Specifically, Aereo collects signals “over-the-air” through antennas, stores the resulting video on servers, and delivers the live or recorded programs to customers via the internet.

 Instead of fully protecting the burgeoning computer-storage industry, the court took care to sidestep the issue of how copyright laws affect services such as Amazon.com Inc. and Dropbox Inc. when users download videos and documents.

 The ruling said that questions involving cloud computing — the business of storing content on remote servers and delivering it over the Internet — should “await a case in which they are squarely presented.”
 That leaves technology companies with few clues to guess whether their services would pass legal muster if challenged.
 This move by the court however gives ample breathing room for businesses to fine-tune their processes in order to ensure that should the time arise that when cloud computing is brought to the foreground, the legal questions would be easily dispensed with.

 Not surprisingly though, with the lack of a definite ruling, several companies were anxious about what the court would rule.
 Well established providers such as Amazon and Dropbox use similar cloud-based technology to provide content to their subscribers.
 An adverse ruling here would spell disaster for the likes of them.
 Not only do these companies rely on said system, but for the court to rule against the cloud computing technology would set back the industry as a whole.